abrudtkuhl/wp-slackvite/readme.txt

 == Changelog ==

-= 0.1 = Implemented https://github.com/wpexplorer/page-templater to create page templates from a WP Plugin
+= 0.2 = imported landing page design and assets from https://slackvite.com to create custom page templates = 0.1 = Implemented https://github.com/wpexplorer/page-templater to create page templates from a WP Plugin
 * List versions from most recent at top to oldest at bottom.